khearts777/indomeagency/README.md

 <p>
-Perfect for relaxation and beautiful scenery.
+Perfect for: Relaxation and beautiful scenery.
 </p>